lionkor/String/README.md

 The idea is that it has a more practical and straightforward interface and enforces some stricter rules, while at the same time giving more method-functionality (as opposed to external functionality enabled through `<algorithm>`).
 I personally like interfaces that are easy to read while offering high complexity, and that's ultimately the goal. `String` does, of course, include (constant) iterators for all your non-mutating `<algorithm>` needs, as well as a fitting constructor!

-By the way, *small string optimization kicks it for strings >23 bytes*!
+By the way, *small string optimization kicks in for strings >23 bytes*!

 ### Roadmap